watercolor-games/the-peacenet/README.md

 This repository contains the code for the Peacenet backend (aka the multiplayer and campaign server software), engine, and frontend (the game itself).
 It also contains a custom **Pango** wrapper for native text rendering support.

+## This is a rewrite branch.

+Barely any of the features in the `monogame` branch are available here.
+If you're willing to work on the Milestone 1/2 engine codebase, **you don't want this branch!**

 ## Compiling the game

 ### Dependencies